quay/quay-operator/docs/storage.md

 ### Replication

 Support is available to replicate the registry storage to multiple backends.
 To activate storage replication, set the `enableStorageReplication` property to the value of `true`.
-Individual registry backends can also be configured to be replicated by default by setting the `replicateByDefault` property to tha value of `true`.
+Individual registry backends can also be configured to be replicated by default by setting the `replicateByDefault` property to that value of `true`.
 A full configuration demonstrating the replication options available is shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1